-EU reference laboratories ('EURLs') are a crucial new type of scientific bodies in the diagnostics sector put in place by Regulation (EU) 2017/746 of the European Parliament and of the Council of 5 April 2017 on in vitro diagnostic medical devices and repealing Directive 98/79/EC and Commission Decision 2010/227/EU.124.
+EU reference laboratories ('EURLs') are a crucial new type of scientific bodies in the diagnostics sector put in place by Regulation (EU) 2017/746 of the European Parliament and of the Council of 5 April 2017 on in vitro diagnostic medical devices and repealing Directive 98/79/EC and Commission Decision 2010/227/EU.117.
 These laboratories carry out a number of tasks for high-risk diagnostics, including e.g., infection control tests for blood transfusions and SARS-CoV-2 tests.
 Part of the EURLs tasks is funded by fees from notified bodies and Member States, but a significant part may not be covered by fees.
-Funding for EURLs is especially crucial in the setting up phase to ensure a successful start and provide the necessary predictability for the laboratories to carry out their tasks, which are essential for the successful implementation of Regulation (EU) 2017/746 on in vitro diagnostic medical devices ('IVDR').
-Article 100(6) of Regulation (EU) 2017/746 provides for a Union contribution for EU reference laboratories which is essential to enable these tasks to be fulfilled.
+Funding for EURLs is especially crucial in the setting up phase to ensure a successful start and provide the necessary predictability for the laboratories to carry out their tasks, which are essential for the successful implementation of Regulation (EU) 2017/746 provides for a Union contribution for EU reference laboratories which is essential to enable these tasks to be fulfilled.